-As a result of her efforts, Pence said today Indiana's program is leading the nation with its emphasis on personal responsibility and effective care for people who need it most.
+As a result of her efforts, Pence said today Indiana's programme is leading the nation with its emphasis on personal responsibility and effective care for people who need it most.

-She said that today the country's health care stands at a crossroad and they have no choice but to fix it.
+She said that today America's health care stands at a crossroad and they have no choice but to fix it.

 "Under President Trump's leadership and vision, we finally have an incredible opportunity to move our health care system into one that puts Americans in charge of their health care and will ensure that all Americans have access to quality health care that they can afford," she added.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)